KangchengHou/fit-face/readme.md

 # Face Fitting
 This is a face fitting tool and two applications of this.
+This project partially implemented several papers(see references).
+The provided code should be a good start if you want to implement these papers yourself.

 ## Coordinate Descent
 We use coordinate descent to fit a face.